RheaAyase/jekyll-rhea/_posts/2017-05-09-Fedora-Magazine.md

 ---
 ##### Interview

 It was about two months ago, when I was approached by [Charles Profitt](https://fedoraproject.org/wiki/User:Cprofitt), author of the _"How do you Fedora"_ series and Editor of the [Fedora Magazine](https://fedoramagazine.org/).
-He noticed my contributions to Fedora project and wanted to do a little interview with me and write an article about how do I use Fedora. _"Sure, why not"_ I replied, with a smiley as usual **=)**
+He noticed my contributions to Fedora project and wanted to do a little interview with me and write an article about how do I use Fedora. _"Sure, why not,"_ I replied with a smiley as usual **=)**

 <!--more-->